brunogama/Networking/Documentation/SWIFT_6_FEATURES.md

 ### Core Types Are Sendable

-All fundamental types in ModernNetworking conform to `Sendable`, ensuring thread safety:
+All fundamental types in Networking conform to `Sendable`, ensuring thread safety:

 ```swift
 // Core HTTP types